Skip to main content

 VP Shunt (Ventriculoperitoneal Shunt)

-A surgically implanted device that drains excess cerebrospinal fluid from the brain to the abdomen.
+An implanted tube-and-valve system that drains cerebrospinal fluid from the brain to the abdomen, sometimes used in IIH when vision is threatened.

 Key Takeaways